Yorn90104/LaBaG-PythonProject/README.md

 ## Background

 In the summer of 2023, 🍚🐟, a student from the Business class of [Zhih-Ping High School](https://www.cpshs.tyc.edu.tw/), found themselves feeling bored.
 Inspired by the MIT App Inventor 2 taught by Mr. Kuo-Chang, they decided to create a simple game using their knowledge of Minecraft redstone logic, random images from their phone gallery, and sound effects/music sourced online.
-Thus, the first version of LABA Machine was born.
+Thus, the first version of LaBaG was born.

 Subsequent updates introduced modes such as SuperHHH, GreenWei, and PiKaChu.